shoober420/windows11-scripts/README.md

  - Disable*.bat (DisableAppX.bat causes File Explorer to crash when opening right click context menu) (DO NOT RUN DisableStateRepository.bat and DisableWinHTTP.bat)

 RESTART

-If stuck at "Just a moment..." screen before login, press CTRL+ALT+DEL to force login screen to show

  - Login to account